-• Gift funds are allowed for primary or second home purchase and Rate/Term transactions with 80% CLTV without any contribution from the borrower.
+• Gift funds are acceptable on rate/term refinance transactions and no minimum borrower contribution is required.
+Gift funds are allowed for primary or second home purchase transactions with 80% CLTV without any contribution from the borrower.
 For CLTV above 80% CLTV, borrower must contribute at least 5% from their own funds.
-For investment transaction, the borrower must contribute at least 20% from their own funds with maximum 80% CLTV.
+For investment transaction, the borrower must contribute at least 10% from their own funds with maximum 80% CLTV.
 Gift funds are not allowed for CLTV above 80% on Investment property.
+Other parameters can affect minimum borrower's contribution requirements, please, refer to the list below the matrix.
 See below matrix:

 Minimum Borrower Contribution per Occupancy <=80% CLTV >80% CLTV

 Primary Residence and Second Homes 0% 5%

-Investment 20% Not available
+Investment 10% Not available

-DSCR and Foreign National 20% Not available
+DSCR and Foreign National 10% Not available

 - For WVOE, P&L and Asset Utilization, the borrower must contribute at least 20% from their own funds with maximum 80% CLTV.
-Gift funds are not allowed for CLTV above 80%. - The ITIN borrower(s) must contribute at least 5% from their own funds on Primary Residence and Second Homes and at least 20% on Investment.
-Gift funds are not allowed for CLTV above 80% on Investment property. - The first-time home buyers must contribute at least 5% from their own funds on Primary

-Residence and Second Homes and at least 20% on Investment.
-Gift funds are not allowed for CLTV above 80% on Investment property.

-- Gift funds are allowed for down payment, closing costs, and to meet reserve requirements.
-If the borrower reaches minimum contribution requirement funds can be used for reserves. - The donor must be an a relative, defined as the borrower's spouse, child, or other dependent, or by any other individual who is related to the borrower by blood, marriage, adoption, legal guardianship, future spouse, or domestic partner residing with the borrower. - An executed gift letter with the gift amount, donor's name, address, and telephone number and relationship is required. - Proof of transfer and receipt of funds.
+Gift funds are not allowed for CLTV above 80%. - The ITIN borrower(s) must contribute at least 5% from their own funds on Primary Residence and Second Homes and at least 10% on Investment.
+Gift funds are not allowed for CLTV above 80% on Investment property. - The first time homebuyers must contribute at least 5% from their own funds on Primary Residence and Second Homes and at least 10% on Investment.
+Gift funds are not allowed for CLTV above 80% on Investment property. - Gift funds are allowed for down payment and closing costs.
+Gift funds are not allowed to be used for reserves. - The donor must be an a relative, defined as the borrower's spouse, child, or other dependent, or by any other individual who is related to the borrower by blood, marriage, adoption, legal guardianship, future spouse, or domestic partner residing with the borrower. - An executed gift letter with the gift amount, donor's name, address, and telephone number and relationship is required. - Proof of transfer and receipt of funds.
 Acceptable documentation includes the following: - A copy of the donor's check and the borrower's deposit slip, or - A copy of the donor's withdrawal slip and the borrower's deposit slip, or - A copy of the donor's check to the closing agent, or - A settlement statement showing receipt of the donor's check.
 When the funds are not transferred prior to settlement, the lender must document that the donor gave the closing agent the gift funds in the form of a certified check, cashier's check, other official check or wire. - Gift of Equity is prohibited.